ispamm/adaPT/README.md

-# Adaptive Point Transformer (AdaPT) Model Repository
+# Adaptive Token Selection for Scalable Point Cloud Transformers

 Welcome to the AdaPT Repository.
 This repository contains a deep learning model for point cloud classification using transformers and adaptive token dropping.